syncfusion-content/javascript-docs/js/NuGet-Packages.md

 Add packages can be used to search and install NuGet packages to the Visual Studio project in macOS:

-1. Right-click on the folder in the project, and then select **Add Packages…**
+1. Right-click the folder in the project, and then select **Add Packages…**

     ![NuGet package manager add-in for macOS](NuGet_Packages_Images/img8.png)